ActiveCampaign vs Drip for Ecommerce 2026: Which One Actually Delivers?

 Core Ecommerce Features

-Both platforms handle the fundamentals: cart abandonment, welcome flows, post-purchase sequences, browse abandonment, win-back campaigns.
-The real question is ceiling.
+Both handle the basics: cart abandonment, welcome flows, post-purchase sequences, browse abandonment, win-back campaigns.
+The real question is what happens when you want to get sophisticated.

-ActiveCampaign's automation logic goes significantly deeper — conditional branching, goal-based automation paths, predictive sending, split automations for testing entire workflows.
-If you want to build a sophisticated customer journey that forks based on 6 different behavioral conditions, ActiveCampaign handles it without breaking a sweat.
-Drip gets you 80% of the way there with considerably less effort.
-For many stores, 80% is genuinely enough.
+ActiveCampaign's automation logic goes way deeper — conditional branching, goal-based paths, predictive sending, split test automation workflows.
+Need to build a journey that branches based on 6 different behaviors?
+ActiveCampaign handles it without breaking a sweat.
+Drip gets you 80% there with considerably less effort.
+But is that really enough?
+For many stores, honestly, yes.

 Integrations

-ActiveCampaign connects to 900+ apps via native integrations.
-Drip sits around 150+ native integrations.
-Both connect to Zapier and Make for extended connectivity, so the raw number matters less than whether your specific stack is covered — always worth checking before you commit.
+ActiveCampaign connects to 900+ apps through native integrations.
+Drip has around 150+ native options.
+Both work with Zapier and Make for extended connectivity, so the raw count matters less than whether your specific stack is covered — always double-check before committing.

-Worth noting specifically: if your store runs on BigCommerce or Magento, ActiveCampaign has more reliable native support.
+One thing to know: if your store runs on BigCommerce or Magento, ActiveCampaign has more reliable native support.
 Drip is heavily optimized for Shopify and WooCommerce.
-Using something outside those two with Drip?
-Plan on API work, and possibly a lot of it.
+Running something outside those two with Drip?
+You'll likely need API work, and possibly substantial configuration.

 Winner: ActiveCampaign